matteranalytics/matter-analytics-webpage/README.md

 - Required fields: If you see the word `undefined` somewhere on your site it indicates a missing required field in `database.ts`.
 - What can you do if a field is required but you do not need it:
   - Examine its ancestors; if one of them is optional, you might not need the entire subtree.
-  - Try setting the field to an empty string `""`, empty array `[]`, or `null`, and then preview it in the browser if you see `undefined` or do not.
+  - You can try setting the field to an empty string `""`, an empty array `[]`, or `null`, and then preview the changes in the browser to see if the value appears as `undefined` or not.
+However, this approach is considered a hack and may not always produce the desired results.
 - Broken images: Avoid using the `static` prefix in the `img.src` fields, but ensure the path starts with `/`.
-- Broken Markdown: Refer to the `_template.md` for the supported syntax.
+- Broken Markdown: Refer to the `_markdown_syntax.md` for the supported syntax.